ibm-cloud-docs/solution-tutorials/openshift-microservices.md

    Push successful
    ```
 1. Click back to the **Topology** and select your app again.
 1. Click on the url under **Routes** to open your application with the URL.
-Enter any strings for username and password, for instance `test:test` because the app is running in demo mode.
+Enter any strings for username and password, for instance `test:test` because the app is running in demonstration mode.

 The `Node.js` app has been deployed to {{site.data.keyword.openshiftshort}} Container Platform.
 To recap:
    * The "Example Health" Node.js application was deployed directly from GitHub into your cluster